 - what aim and whom should it serve?

 Answered?
 Great!
-Now there are three main ways for you left how to do it.
+Now there are three main ways for you left how to make a travel app.

 1. Make it on your own from a scratch.